 Your kitchen countertops take on a lot every day.
 They get bumped into and start to chip.
 Their surfaces get nicked by knives that miss the cutting board.
 And crumbs get tightly packed into grout lines.
 With all that wear and tear, it’s only a matter of time until you’ll need to redo your countertops.

 If you’ve already got a few DIY projects under your belt, refinishing your own countertops should be doable.
-It’s much cheaper than hiring a professional, which normally costs a couple thousand dollars.
+In fact, it’s much cheaper than hiring a professional, which normally costs a couple thousand dollars.
 DIY countertop refinishing kits range from $75 to $150, so if you’re comfortable rolling up your sleeves, consider these top-rated kits:

 SpreadStone’s Mineral Select Refinishing Kit

 This unique coating works with most countertop surfaces, including plywood, tile, and concrete.
 You don’t have to worry about it falling apart throughout the years because it’s heat, impact, and stain resistant.
-It looks like speckled stone and comes in shades like Volcanic Black, Coriander Cream, and Iron Stone.
-No matter what shade you choose, it’ll make a strong statement.
+It looks like speckled stone and comes in various shades.
+For example, Volcanic Black, Coriander Cream, and Iron Stone.
+But no matter what shade you choose, it’ll make a strong statement.
 This kit runs about $125.
 You can learn more about it here.

 Giani Countertop Paint Kit